leebri101/Chef-de-Party/README.md

 ## **Credits**
 ### **Honorable mentions**
-This project was a nice refresher for my self to be able to gauge at how much i have improved from when I first started with little to no knowledge of coding to enjoying the challenges it brings me and for giving me the creative freedom to go beyond.
-However this will be (potentially be) an ongoing static site with a more improvements as i learn new coding languages, as with each coding language that is being covered it will may or may not be potentially be implemented into the project portfolio.
-But i must credit the following people:
+It was a nice refresher for me to comeback and re-learn JavaScript and to see how much I can make the quiz a lot better compared to the first one that I have created from the previous course that I attended, but however it was refreshing to see how much I can improve and learn, thinking beyond from last year from learning it from scratch to continuously think.
+"How can I make this better?
+What can I do to make it standout more?
+Or I think this would look better".
+From this I can see from myself that i have more qualities of being a good Web Developer, but i must credit the following people:
- * John Lamontagne My Coding mentor who is incredible at giving me insight and suggestions on further improving my project and is a huge help to continuously support me for any sort of technical issues within the project.
+ * John Lamontagne my coding mentor who is amazing at giving me advice, tips & tricks for always improving my projects, not only on a curricular base level, but in a real life perspective too, always giving a thorough analysis to ensure that I always achieve my highest potential as an upcoming developer.

 * My older brother for always being available for being a personal guinea pig for my projects (and as a non-coding person) and (with many more to come) and giving me constant constructive feedback all the time.

 ### **General reference:**
-* The project theme was based around a mixture of my past projects but to create a personal portfolio to showcase to clients and employers.
+* The project theme was based around a similar concept of the previous quiz, but of a different theme I made but with more changes to make it more effective and functional with little to no bugs as possible to ensure a higher accuracy of clean code as a practice for entering into the industry, but to also make a fun short quiz for users to play.

 * I have used W3Schools for a basic understanding and learning process for knowing some basic functionality as a way of reminding some stuff, and for general basic coding references and as general encyclopedia for any code related issues or ideas, some of the designs for the main parts of the page are taken from inspiration from CodePen.

 ### **Content:**